-After a long period of low interest rates (in France, Europe and globally) which intensified during the initial phases of the Covid-19 pandemic-due, in particular, to the very accommodating central bank monetary policies-the central banks have been tightening monetary policy since the beginning of 2022 faced with the emergence of stronger and more lasting inflation than initially expected, leading in turn to a rapid and significant rise in market interest rates.
-For example, on June 15, 2022, the US Federal Reserve stated that it raised its main benchmark interest rate to 1.75% and plans to continue acting in view of reducing inflation to 2%.
-At the same time, the ECB initiated a first increase of 0.50% on July 21, 2022 and approved the creation of a new "transmission protection instrument".
-It ended its emergency pandemic purchase programme (EPPP) in March 2022 and its longer-term refinancing operations (TLTRO 3) in June 2022.
+After a long period of low interest rates (in France, Europe and globally) which intensified during the initial phases of the Covid-19 pandemic-due, in particular, to very accommodating central bank monetary policies-central banks, faced with the emergence of stronger and more lasting inflation than initially expected, have since the beginning of 2022 been tightening monetary policy, itself leading to a rapid and significant rise in market interest rates.
+For example, the US Federal Reserve raised its benchmark interest rate by 0.50% in May 2022 and by 0.75% in each of June, July, September and November 2022, and has stated it plans to continue acting in view of reducing inflation to 2%.
+The ECB raised its benchmark interest rate by 0.50% in July 2022, by 0.75% in each of September and October 2022 and by 0.75% in October 2022, and approved the creation of a new "transmission protection instrument".
+It ended its emergency pandemic purchase programme (EPPP) in March 2022 and announced in October 2022 the amendment of the conditions of its longer-term refinancing operations (TLTRO 3) starting from November 2022 until the end of each operation.